 Ideal monitoring would involve collecting samples weekly at all locations throughout Utah, but monitoring resources are limited.
 Therefore, testing for potential E. coli contamination is focused on areas where people most frequently recreate.
 Each year, DWQ works with local health departments to prioritize highly recreated water bodies across Utah.
-See the sampling map for the priority water bodies sampled for E. coli.

 Less frequented lakes and reservoirs will be sampled in the coming years.
 Current monitoring plans include sampling at these targeted water bodies once a month from May through October.
 More frequent sampling may be required at specific lakes or reservoirs when the data suggests that E. coli densities are high.
-Ultimately, DWQ does intend to sample and assess all lakes and reservoirs in the State as resources become available.

 What is my risk if there is an advisory?

 While E. coli is an indicator of fecal contamination and may not be a direct cause of illness, the threshold of 409 most-probable number of density counts per 100mL of water sample (MPN) adopted to issue a swimming advisory relates to a risk factor of 8 illnesses per 1,000 swimmers.
 As the value of the MPN increases above 409 MPN, the risk of illness if exposed to contaminated waters also increases.

 Different waterbodies have different numeric criteria based on their beneficial use as outlined in Utah State Code R 317-2.
 All waters of the State are protected for contact recreation (Class 2A and 2B), and some waters are classified as drinking water sources (Class 1C).
 Class 2A waters are protected for frequent primary contact, while Class 2B waters are protected for infrequent primary contact.